irfanirshad/Safira-Project/README.md

-GARAGE PROJECT: Writing a Windows Malware in Python3 with dynamic functionalities...
+GARAGE PROJECT: Writing a Windows Malware in Python3 blessed by the dynamic gods...

 ~ OBJECTIVE:
 Stage I :: Write a Python malware that is small in size and can compile and execute in an env where